 - Tonderai (1969)

-- He was Constantino Chiwenga's spiritual mentor for three years my spiritual mentor while they were studying at Indiana University, Bloomington campus in the Unites States.
+- He was Constantino Chiwenga's spiritual mentor for three years while they were studying at Indiana University, Bloomington campus in the United States.

 - Ribeiro was the head of the committee which penned the country’s national anthem and was part of the committee which designed Zimbabwe’s national flag.